0xSYS/psensor/README.md

 > [!NOTE]
-> On wayland psensor-ui can fail with `ERROR new-gui/ui_entry.cpp:168: Error: SDL_Init(): No available video device`
+> On wayland when running with sudo psensor-ui can fail with `ERROR new-gui/ui_entry.cpp:168: Error: SDL_Init(): No available video device`
 >
-> To fix this simply pass the -E flag to sudo like this: `sudo -E psensor-ui`
+> To fix this simply pass the -E flag to sudo : `sudo -E psensor-ui`
 >
 > This preserves the environment variables